GPUOpen-Tools/radeon_compute_profiler/docs/source/commandline.rst

     "``-g [ --singlepass ]``", "Only allow a single pass when collecting performance counters.
 Any counters that cannot fit into a single pass will be ignored.
-If specified, the GPUTime will not be collected, as a separate pass is required to query the GPUTime (OpenCL™ only, this is the default for HSA)."
+If specified, the GPUTime will not be collected, as a separate pass is required to query the GPUTime (OpenCL only, this is the default for HSA)."
-    "``-G [ --nogputime ]``", "Skip collection of GPUTime when profiling a kernel (GPUTime requires a separate pass) (OpenCL™ only, this is the default for HSA)."
+    "``-G [ --nogputime ]``", "Skip collection of GPUTime when profiling a kernel (GPUTime requires a separate pass) (OpenCL only, this is the default for HSA)."
-    "``-k [ --kerneloutput ] arg``", "| Output the specified kernel file (OpenCL™ only).
+    "``-k [ --kerneloutput ] arg``", "| Output the specified kernel file (OpenCL only).
 Valid argument values are:
     |   ``il``:    output kernel IL files
     |   ``isa``:   output kernel ISA files
     |   ``cl``:    output kernel CL files